MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Import-Csv.md

 **Import-Csv** substitutes a default name for the header row.
 The default name becomes the name of the property of the object that **Import-Csv** returns.

-The first command uses the Get-Content cmdlet to get the Projects.csv file on the Server02 remote computer.
-The output shows that the header row of the file is missing a value between "ProjectName" and "Completed".
+The first command uses the Get-Content cmdlet to get the Projects.csv file on the "Server02" remote computer.
+The output shows that the header row of the file is missing a value between "ProjectName" and "Completed."

 The second command uses the **Import-Csv** cmdlet to import the Projects.csv file.